abhijain2003/LearnEasy/README.md

 ## 🧠 Challenges we ran into

+- None

 ## 🏅 Accomplishments that we're proud of

 - Completing the Project in such a short time frame.
+- Creating a website that is easy to use, looks great, and can help someone learn

 ## 📖 What we learned